RAF Molesworth: Wulfe Hound

 A B-17F-27-BO from the 360th BS, nicknamed "Wulfe Hound" (41-24585; squadron code PU-B) was the first Flying Fortress to be captured by the Luftwaffe.
 On 12 December 1942, after attacking railroad marshalling yards in the Rouen-Sotteville area of France, "Wulfe Hound" was attacked by Focke-Wulf Fw 190 fighters.
-Damage forced the pilot, 1Lt Paul F. Flickenge to make a wheels-up landing in a hayfield near Melun (60 miles southeast of Paris).
-Eight of the crew were captured but 1Lt Gilbert T Showalter (navigator) and 2Lt Jack E. Williams (co-pilot) were able to evade capture.
+Damage forced the pilot, 1Lt Paul F. Flickenger to make a wheels-up landing in a hayfield near Melun (60 miles southeast of Paris).
+Four of the crew were captured but six managed to evade capture including 1Lt Gilbert T Showalter (navigator) and 2Lt Jack E. Williams (co-pilot) were able to evade capture.
+Flickinger and the bombardier were captured the same day.
+George Dillard, the ball turret gunner, and Kenneth J. Kurtenback, the tail gunner managed to evade capture for thirteen days, but were captured in Dijon on Christmas Day, 1942.

 German personnel were able to transport the B-17 to Leeuwarden Air Base in the Netherlands where it was repaired and put in flyable condition.
 It was examined and tested at the Luftwaffe Test and Evaluation Center at Rechlin.
 "Wulfe Hound" was first flown by the Germans on 17 March 1943, followed by more testing and development of fighter tactics against B-17s.
 It was transferred to the Kampfgeschwader 200 special operations wing at Rangsdorf, Germany on 11 September 1943 and took part in training and clandestine missions between May and June 1944.

 On 20 April 1945 the aircraft was caught in an Allied air-raid on Oranienburg airfield and was damaged.
 In 2000, the German government started redeveloping this former airfield and parts of "Wulfe Hound" were recovered and are preserved at Sachsenhausen Memorial Store.

 USAF use

 582d Air Resupply Group

 RAF Molesworth was chosen in 1951 to become home to the 582d Air Resupply Group.
 The unit was equipped with twelve B-29s, four Grumman HU-16 Albatross, Amphibians, three C-119 Flying Boxcars (able to use RATO gear) and a C-47.
 The 582nd was assigned to the Third Air Force and provided the bulk of its air support to the Army 10th Special Forces Group.
-On 25 October 1956, the Air Resupply Group was reorganized and re-named the 42nd Troop Carrier Squadron.
-However, the squadron had a short life and was deactivated on 8 December 1957.
+On 25 October 1956, the Air Resupply Group was reorganized and renamed the 42nd Troop Carrier Squadron.
+However, the squadron had a short life and was inactivated on 8 December 1957.
 With the departure of the 42d Troop Carrier Squadron, Molesworth was put into a standby status, with the occasional aircraft using the airfield: it was officially deactivated in 1973.